SMS Notification Best Practices 2026 | MagicBell

 Additional Costs:

-Note: A2P messaging costs continue to rise industry-wide as carriers introduce new pass-through fees.
-T-Mobile and US Cellular both updated their fee structures in January 2026.
+Note: A2P messaging costs keep rising as carriers add new fees.
+T-Mobile and US Cellular both raised their rates in January 2026.

 Reducing SMS Costs